Typhoon Fanapi: Aftermath

 In response to the Taiwan flooding in Kaohsiung, officials deployed 7,888 troops to the southern portion of the island to assist in rescue and recovery work.
 Soldiers also set up five medical centers, and utilized amphibious vehicles to rescue people in flooded areas.
 Taiwan's president Ma Ying-jeou toured the flooded regions on September 23, emphasizing that efforts to drain the flooding should be the main priority.
 More than 100 buildings in Kaohsiung required water pumps and thousands of volunteers to remove standing water from basements and streets.
 The mayor Kiku Chen temporarily suspended her reelection campaign due to the floods.
 About 80% of the factories in Kaohsiung were reopened by September 21.
 The high crop damage allowed farmers to qualify for low interest loans.
 Rail lines took two weeks to reopen due to damage.
 Power and water service was restored within days of the storm, although residents in flooded areas were advised to boil water before usage.
 There was also an increase in dengue fever after the floods.
 The Red Cross Society of China donated about US$100,000 in the days after the storm.
 The government announced on September 20 that families affected by the floods would receive NT$30,000 (US$945.92) per house.
 Throughout Taiwan, exports during September 2010 decreased 6.9% from August's levels due to the storm and an industrial fire.

 In mainland China, officials used helicopters to airdrop relief goods to Guangdong.
 By three days after the storm, workers distributed 2,000 tents and 1,000 beds.
 Once the floodwaters dropped, residents returned their homes to clean up the mud and damage.
 Farm officials in Guangdong used 50 tons of disinfectant to prevent the spread of disease, while the provincial government allocated ¥240 million (CNY, US$35 million) for rebuilding.
 About 1,000 soldiers worked to clean debris and animal carcasses from the reservoir providing drinking water to Maoming.
 The collapsed dam in Guangdong was later torn down due to being structurally deficient.
 Zijin Mining, the owner of the dam, had to sell a mine to pay for compensation and fines related to the incident, which ultimately totaled ¥245 million (CNY, US$38.7 million).
 After the storm, the Red Cross Society of China provided ¥1 million (CNY, US$148,000) to localities affected hardest by the storm, as well as distributing mosquito nets, water purifiers, food, and clothing.

 Retirement

 The name Fanapi was retired at the 43rd annual meeting of ESCAP/WMO Typhoon Committee in Jeju, South Korea, in January 2011.
 In February 2012, the committee selected the name Rai to replace Fanapi on the naming lists.
-It was first used during the 2016 season.
+It was first used during the 2016 season, but Rai was also retired after the 2021 Pacific typhoon season and replaced with Sarbul.